cjstreet/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition.

-design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.
+Comparing safety rating performance of the MechaCar vehicles against performance of vehicles from other manufacturers.

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

-In your description, address the following questions:

-What metric or metrics are you going to test?

-What is the null hypothesis or alternative hypothesis?
+Safety ratings is one of the top reasons people purchase a specific car.
+Cars must pass all metric to receive a 5-star rating saftey rating.

+Key Metrics:
+Automatic emergency braking system - Advanced or Superior Standard-equipment headlights- Good or Acceptable Front and Side impact results
+Likelihood of rollover in collison

+Null Hypothesis (Ho): Based on the key safety metrics MechaCar's safety rating is comparable to the competition Alternative Hypothesis (Ha): Based on the key safety metrics, the MechaCar's safety rating is not comparable to the competition.

 What statistical test would you use to test the hypothesis?
 And why?